 The Institute is exempt from income tax under IRC section 501(c)(3), though it is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
-The Institute has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it has nexus; and to identify and evaluate other matters that may be considered tax positions.
-The Institute is not classified as a private foundation.
+The Institute has processes in place to ensure the maintenance of its tax-exempt status including the identification and reporting of unrelated income; to determine its filing and tax obligations in jurisdictions for which it may be subject to tax and to identify and evaluate other matters that may be considered uncertain tax positions.
+The IRS may review the Institute's tax filing for the three most recent tax years.
+The Institute has not been classified as a private foundation by the IRS.